Record Quarterly Operating Revenues of $286.9 million, up 18%

 |Compensation and benefits:|

-Total unallocated costs and other expenses increased $6.0 million to $46.7 million in the third quarter compared to $40.7 million in the prior year.
-Compensation and benefits increased $2.5 million, or 11% to $24.7 million in the third quarter compared to $22.2 million in the prior year, of which $0.5 million relates to recent acquisitions.
-Other non-compensation expenses related to acquisitions and new business initiatives since June 30, 2018 added $0.9 million in the third quarter.
+Total unallocated costs and other expenses increased $11.5 million to $53.1 million in the fourth quarter compared to $41.6 million in the prior year.
+Compensation and benefits increased $6.0 million, or 27% to $28.2 million in the fourth quarter compared to $22.2 million in the prior year, of which $0.6 million relates to acquisitions and new business initiatives since October 1, 2018.
+Other non-compensation expenses include $0.7 million in the fourth quarter related to acquisitions and new business initiatives since October 1, 2018.

-During the third quarter, the increase in fixed compensation and benefits and variable compensation and benefits is also related to headcount increases across several administrative departments.
-Additionally, non-trading technology and support increased due to higher support and maintenance costs related to various IT and client engagement systems.
+During the fourth quarter, the increase in fixed compensation and benefits and variable compensation and benefits is also related to headcount increases across several administrative departments.
+Additionally, non-trading technology and support increased due to higher support and maintenance costs related to various IT, client engagement, accounting and human resource systems.

 Effects of the Tax Cuts and Jobs Act

 On December 22, 2017, the President of the United States (“U.S.”) signed and enacted into law H.R.
 1, the Tax Cuts and Jobs Act (“the Tax Reform”).
 Among the significant changes to the U.S. Internal Revenue Code, the Tax Reform lowered the U.S. federal corporate income tax rate from 35% to 21%, effective January 1, 2018.
-We will compute our income tax expense (benefit) for the year ending September 30, 2019 using a U.S. statutory tax rate of 21%.
+We computed our income tax expense for the year ended September 30, 2019 using a U.S. statutory tax rate of 21%.
 We computed income tax expense for the year ended September 30, 2018 using a U.S. statutory tax rate of 24.5%.

-For the nine months ended June 30, 2018, we recorded tax expense of $8.8 million related to the remeasurement of deferred tax assets and liabilities based on the information available.
-There were no adjustments recorded in the three months ended June 30, 2018.
-The Tax Reform imposed a mandatory repatriation transition tax on previously untaxed accumulated and current earnings and profits (“E&P”) of certain foreign subsidiaries.
-We made a reasonable estimate of the transition tax, and for the nine months ended June 30, 2018, we recorded a provisional transition tax obligation of $11.3 million.
-There were no adjustments recorded in the three months ended June 30, 2018.
+For fiscal 2018, we recorded tax expense of $8.6 million related to the remeasurement of deferred tax assets and liabilities.
+The Tax Reform also included a mandatory repatriation transition tax on previously untaxed accumulated and current earnings and profits (“E&P”) of certain of our foreign subsidiaries.
+For fiscal 2018, we recorded a transition tax obligation of $11.2 million.
 The accounting for the remeasurement of the deferred tax assets and liabilities, as well as the accounting for the mandatory repatriation transition tax on previously untaxed accumulated and current E&P of certain of our foreign subsidiaries is complete.

 Balance Sheet Summary